guardian/commercial/bundle/README.md

 To run the Playwright e2e tests:

-Follow the steps above to run DCR against the local bundle.
+**Follow the steps above to run DCR against the local bundle.
+Then:**

-`pnpm playwright:run` will run the tests on the command line
+- `pnpm playwright:run` will run the tests on the command line

-`pnpm playwright:open` will open the Playwright UI so you can inspect the tests as they run
+- `pnpm playwright:open` will open the Playwright UI so you can inspect the tests as they run

 ### Working locally with Frontend